davekilian/davekilian.github.com/_posts/2016-06-21-software-design-by-the-numbers.markdown

 If one thing's true in life, it's that there's never enough time.

 No matter the scale, whether we're looking at a small function or a huge codebase, whether to rewrite is a question of whether rewriting finishes the job faster than not rewriting.
-Finishing the job here means the whole job, beyond just getting the golden path working.
+By finishing the job we mean the whole job, with all the bells and whistles and future maintenance.

 Say if you don't rewrite, the time it'll take to do the feature is